tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Our goal is to raise self-sufficient kids.
 So let them peel their own oranges.
 That doesn’t mean just let them struggle like the bean dad; it means teach them.
 It means encourage them.
 It means set expectations for them.
 It means let them go off on their own.

+# They Can Still Be Successful

+- The reality is that successful people come from all sorts of backgrounds.
+Franklin Delano Roosevelt had loving parents.
+Churchill did not.
+They both reached the same heights... and though they both struggled to do it well, they each sought to provide good, stable, and loving homes for their own children.

+- Creating a happy childhood for our kids is the whole point of what we’re trying to do here.
+Don’t second-guess yourself.
+Their lives should be good.
+Just remember that good is not the same as easy!

+# Nobody Likes What Is Spoiled

+- You’re not doing your kids any favors by giving them everything they want.
+You’re not helping them by removing every difficulty and preventing all adversity.
+You’re not making their lives easier by fighting all their battles.
+You’re not rewarding them by overindulging them.

+- No, you’re spoiling them.
+And you’re not doing much of a service to the world in the process, either.
+Instead, you are setting your kids up for a very tough and unpleasant time in this life.
+You are, in fact, making them very weak and very unpleasant.

+- Don’t spoil them.
+All things in moderation, even as you love them as much as humanly possible.
+It’s a difficult balance, to be sure, but the stakes are too high not to get it right.

+# Don’t Deprive Them of This

+- We are always forcing or encouraging them to do something, anything.
+This is usually all very well-intentioned.
+But it is depriving them of a very important skill in life: the ability to be alone.
+To sit with their own thoughts.
+To entertain themselves.
+To get comfortable with boredom.

+- Some kids are extroverts.
+Some are introverts.
+But every kid needs to know how to be alone and to be happy in that space.
+There are lots of opportunities for you to help them develop this ability, depending on their age and personality, of course.
+When they start stirring in the morning, don’t rush in.
+When they’re quietly playing in their room, take a step back.
+Let them be bored.
+Let them lie around for a little while after school or on the weekend.
+Let them have some time with themselves so they might cultivate some independence.

+- It’s a critical part of life (as every adult knows).
+Those who lack the ability to sit quietly in a room alone are miserable and prone to addiction and overstimulation.
+So teach them now.
+Or, more accurately, give them the space to teach themselves.

+# Let Them Know About Your Battles

+- Sydney didn’t know her father’s battles.
+Those battles weren’t his fault... but his failure to talk to her about them was.
+We all struggle.
+There has never been a parent (or a human being) who didn’t have their own battles.
+If we don’t explain this to our children, if we can’t be vulnerable or honest with them, there will forever be an unbridgeable gap between us.
+We will lose time and connection that we can’t ever get back.

+- All of us will lose what Sydney and Major lost: a chance to support each other, to understand each other, to learn from each other’s struggles, and to be loved and fully appreciated by each other.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY